sanjay-29-29/sanjay-29-29/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Sanjay R, a dedicated frontend developer with a deep passion for AI.
+I'm Sanjay R, a dedicated full stack developer with a deep passion for AI.

 ## 🌐 Socials: